jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/08_screens_displays/screens_displays_plugdata.md

 ---
 layout: default
 title: Screens and displays
-nav_order: 16
+nav_order: 17
 parent: Components Plugdata examples
 ---

 # Screens and displays

-This is to be considered an advanced part compared to connecting a regular knob.
+This is to be considered an advanced part compared to connecting e.g. a regular knob.

 {: .highlight }
 > 💡 This page isn't set up yet.